aidapsibr/budget-az-network/README.md

-# Hub and Spok network on the cheap
+# Hub and Spoke network on the cheap

 Hub and spoke network on a budget for labs and experimenting with VPN, DNS, private link, etc.